JavierRodPi/pact-testing-demo/README.md

    ```sh
    https://github.com/JavierRodPi/pact-testing-demo.git
    ```
- 2. Navigate to the root folder of the proyect and run localstack from the docker compose file.
+ 2. Navigate to the root folder of the project and run localstack from the docker-compose file.
    ```sh
    docker-compose -f docker-localstack.yml up -d
    ```